jonthieboii/blackjack/README.md

 # blackjack

-A Console BlackJakc program with a nice Console Gui.
+A Console BlackJack program with a nice Console Gui.
 Casino rules apply in double, split and blackjack.